Colocation – great for new agile teams

 The degree of separation is much less significant than the simple fact of separation.
 Time zones or cultural and language differences can certainly compound the challenges, but even without any of these the problems are legion and often decisive – any kind of separation can make the difference between a team being a team and a team not being a team at all.

-I recently heard a team leader complain that he had no idea what two members of “his team” were supposed to be doing.
+We recently heard a team leader complain that he had no idea what two members of “his team” were supposed to be doing.
 There were located in a building five minutes walk away.
-I suggested that we walk over and chat to them about it.
+We suggested that we walk over and chat to them about it.
 It turned out (as ever) that they were good people and naturally motivated to do good things.
 After an hour’s chat to align perspectives and directions, it turned out they were an obvious shoo-in to play a key role in the team requirements workshop organised for the next week.
 And valued team members thenceforth.

-Once again I wish to claim no points for originality or even speed of uptake – these facts of life are recognised throughout the literature: from the Agile Manifesto of ten years standing (“Business people and developers must work together daily throughout the project”, “The most efficient and effective method of conveying information to and within a development team is face-to-face conversation”) to the book I happened to be reading yesterday (Lean from the Trenches by Henrik Kniberg : “In fact, collocation may well have been the most important success factor of this project.”).
+Once again we wish to claim no points for originality or even speed of uptake – these facts of life are recognised throughout the literature: from the Agile Manifesto of ten years standing (“Business people and developers must work together daily throughout the project”, “The most efficient and effective method of conveying information to and within a development team is face-to-face conversation”) to the book we happened to be reading yesterday (Lean from the Trenches by Henrik Kniberg : “In fact, collocation may well have been the most important success factor of this project.”).